Xyclade/MachineLearning/Readme.md

     }
   }
   ```
-If you execute this code serveral times you might notice the false prediction rate to fluctuate quite a bit.
+If you execute this code several times you might notice the false prediction rate to fluctuate quite a bit.
 This is due to the random samples taken for training and testing.
-When this random sample is taken a bit unforunate, the error rate becomes much higher while when taking a good random sample, the error rate could be extremely low.
+When this random sample is taken a bit unfortunate, the error rate becomes much higher while when taking a good random sample, the error rate could be extremely low.

 Unfortunately I cannot provide you with a golden rule to when your model was trained with the best possible training set.
 One would say the model with the least error rate is always the best, but when you recall the term [overfitting](#overfitting) picking this particular model might perform really bad on future data.
 This is why having a large enough and representative dataset is key to a good Machine Learning application.
 However when aware of this issue, you could implement manners to keep updating your model based on new data and known correct classifications.

 Let's suppose you implement the KNN into your application, then you should have gone through the following steps.
 First you took care of getting the training and testing data.
-Next up you generated and validated serveral models and picked the model which gave the best results.
+Next up you generated and validated several models and picked the model which gave the best results.
 After these steps you can finally do predictions using your ML implementations:

 ```scala